-Leo Hurwitz’s powerful 1948 WWII documentary, with its ironic title Strange Victory, is just as timely today as it was then because the film explores the inescapable question: “If we won, why do we look as if we lost?
+Leo Hurwitz’s powerful 1948 WWII documentary, with its ironic title Strange Victory (Watch Here), is just as timely today as it was then.
+Because the film explores the inescapable question: “If we won, why do we look as if we lost?
 And, if Hitler died, why does his voice still pursue us through the spaces of America’s life?”
-It is a very strange victory – when we successfully fought the violent effects of discrimination and persecution in Germany but came home to open expressions of hate in our own country.
-That hate is still here, as virulently as before, in 2020.
+It is a very strange victory indeed – when we successfully fought the violent effects of discrimination and persecution in Germany but came home to open expressions of hate in our own country.
+That hate is still here, as virulently as before.
 Why can’t we seem to solve it?
 Leo’s film gives us vital clues to hate’s tenacity as well as the purpose that hate of ‘the other’ in any society can serve.

 Love for The Rights of Our Fellow Man?

 Love for our fellow man is a human thing.
 “Leo Hurwitz makes us aware of our common humanity and our responsibility for what happens to our fellow beings in this world.”
 Ingela Romare, Swedish cinematographer, filmmaker, and actress tells us this, as she interviews Leo and introduces his film, Strange Victory.
 But if only we had that love in America now.

 This responsibility for what happens to each other is something we shouldn’t forget.
 Yet sometimes we do.
 So, Leo’s “voice” in Strange Victory reminds us of the aftermath of WWII.
 The film begins with Joe, a veteran, too remembering: “danger in sunlight, a memory of not enough sleep; of not enough replacement; a memory of not enough and too much.”